dillera/packer-kibana/README.md

 Install [Packer](https://www.packer.io/) and add it to your PATH.

-Create your logstash AMI in AWS, using your access and secret keys.
+Create your kibana AMI in AWS, using your access and secret keys.

 This also installs [Consul](https://www.consul.io/).
 This will need to be configured separately as it would be a good idea to join an existing consul cluster.